synnaxlabs/synnax/pluto/CONTRIBUTING.md

 pnpm dev:pluto
 ```

+### Important Note

+Vite HMR (Hot Module Reload) does not work consistently with the latest Storybook
+version.
+You may need to (hard) reload the page to see your changes.

 ## Running the Tests

 To run the tests, run the following command from the root of the repository: